rafael-g-depaulo/obsidian-vault/RPG/R20/Archetypes/Archetype - Off-Caster.md

 ### Spells
 - **Innate Knowledge**: An Off-Caster always has all of their spells prepared at all times.
 - **No Cantrips**: An Off-Caster can't learn cantrips (0 MP cost spells)
 - **Known Spells**: An Off-Caster starts with 1 known spell, and learns a new spell every at every even level.
-Whenever they learn a new spell, the spell's base MP Cost can't exceed the value in the table below:
+Whenever they learn a new spell, the spell's circle can't exceed the value in the table below:

 ##### Off Caster maximum spell circle per Level
 | Level | Spell's Circle |